D-NITEESH/AI-Pioneers-ML-Internship/README.md

 - `week1` — Python for ML & Data Preprocessing: cleaning, missing value handling, encoding, scaling, and EDA on the Titanic dataset.
 - `week2` — Supervised Machine Learning Models: trained and compared Logistic Regression, Decision Tree, Random Forest, and KNN classifiers on the preprocessed Titanic dataset.
+- `week3` — Unsupervised learning project comparing K-Means and Hierarchical Clustering on the Iris dataset with PCA-based visualization and cluster evaluation.
 ## Author

 D Niteesh Kumar